zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

    both encoded in ASCII, and separated by a comma.
    (E.g., `[::1]:41364,[::1]:9191`)

-   The client generates a random 32-byte secret CN, and the server generates a random 32-byte secret SN.
+   The client generates a random 32-byte nonce CN, and the server generates a random 32-byte nonce SN.
-   These secrets MUST NOT be reused.
+   These nonces MUST NOT be reused.

 2. The client sends `CN`.